vishnumohanan404/ecommerce/README.md

 ## Description

-This is an ecommerce website using 3 modules, currently I am looking for contributions in bug fixes and syntactical mistakes (looking for better syntax and practices) getting fixed in the user module without breaking the current functionalities.
+This is an e-commerce website with 3 modules, currently I am looking for contributions in bug fixes(if any) and syntactical mistakes (looking for better syntax and practices) getting fixed in the user module without breaking the current functionalities.

 ## Getting Started